Zilliqa/ZIP/zips/zip-11.md

 ## Uncapped Staking

 The second limitation with ZIP-3 was related to the total number of tokens that could ever be delegated.
-Given that only 5% of the block reward were available to reward the operators, the more tokens get staked, the thinner the distribution of the rewards becomes, thereby, potentially resulting in a situation where the reward and the commission becomes so low that it could not
+Given that only 5% of the block reward was available to reward the operators, the more tokens get staked, the thinner the distribution of the rewards becomes, thereby, potentially resulting in a situation where the reward and the commission becomes so low that it could not